In Netflix China push, domestic tech giants, online habits block path to success

 Netflix's potential Chinese rivals, which broadcast popular domestic entertainment as well as foreign content, have another advantage: they are free, supported by advertising in a market where people don't expect to pay for online media.
 Subscription models are almost entirely non-existent in China.

-If Netflix doesn't go with an established Chinese partner, it needs a license to operate.
+If Netflix doesn't go with an established Chinese partner, it needs a licence to operate.
 "It's not 100 percent clear we'll be able to do that," Hastings told analysts.

 Netflix's content itself may be an issue for an audience as particular as China.
 "House of Cards", with Academy Award winner Kevin Spacey as star and co-executive producer, was well received in China but its latest season got 8.2 million average streamed views per episode, a small audience for a nation of 1.3 billion.